 What is a Dual Battery System?

-A Dual Battery System is a setup of two or more batteries in a vehicle that are used to power accessories whilst the vehicle is not running.
+A Dual Battery System is a setup of two or more batteries in a vehicle that is used to power accessories whilst the vehicle is not running.
 There are many possible setups of Dual Battery Systems from the simplest to complex.

 An example of a Voltage Sensitive Relay